ammitra/XHYbbWW/README.md

 Run

 ```
-source massPts/get_all_massPts.sh
+python raw_nano/get_massPts.py
 ```

-to grab all the massPts from Lucas' directories
+to grab all the massPts from Lucas' directories.
+These files have a specific XMass corresponding to one or more YMasses.

 ## 2) Perform snapshot on `raw_nano/` files
 To perform a snapshot on a single .txt file holding either data or simulation, run